Agaanii/lpid-core-documents/LPID core documents.md

 #### Section 9

 The Chair shall have the power to form other committees by choice, or by the direction of the Executive Board, and appoint committee chairs, except as provided in these bylaws.
+All committees formed under these bylaws or at the direction of the Chair or the Executive Board shall meet either in physical locations, or via video conference.

 ### Article X: Finances and Accounting